slinkp/inheritance_talk/slides.rst

 Factored out shared features into two mixins.

 .. note::
-  does everybody know what a mixin is? in python?
+  Question for audience: does everybody know what a mixin is? in python?

 ----